Fieldframe Labs

 The Research Behind the HLE Score

-Deep dive into the year-long cross-architecture behavior research program.
-How the patterns were discovered, what failure modes the work catalogues, the four other products in the Fieldframe ecosystem (Crucible, Foundry, Cortex, and the txt-stack lineage), and where the program goes next.
+Deep dive into the year-long cross-architecture behavioral research program.
+How the patterns were discovered, what failure modes the work catalogues, the rest of the Fieldframe ecosystem (Crucible, Foundry, and the txt-stack sandbox), and where the program goes next.

-Eugene Dvorochkin — independent AI researcher.
-No PhD, no lab affiliation, no funded position.
-The work runs on evening time, public APIs, and a year of empirical cross-architecture engagement with frontier LLMs.
+Eugene Dvorochkin is an independent AI researcher.
+The work runs on evening time, public APIs, and a year of hands-on cross-architecture work with frontier models.
 Contact: edvorochkin@gmail.com.
 More on the about page.

 More to come

-This is a year's worth of research that I'm finally starting to publish, and it will take time to get all of it out.
-I started with the latest concrete result — the HLE submission — and pulled some highlights from the broader work into the research post.
-The other products (Crucible, Foundry, Cortex, plus several behavior-research findings that haven't surfaced yet) will get their own writeups as I work through them.
+This is a year's worth of research that is finally being published, so it will take time to get it all out.
+Starting with the latest concrete result, the HLE submission, and pulling some highlights from the broader work into the research post.
+The other products (Crucible, Foundry) and several behavioral-research findings that haven't surfaced yet will get their own writeups over time.

-If you're interested, follow along — either on this site or on Medium at @edvorochkin.
-New work will appear in both places as I get to it.
+If you're interested, follow along here or on Medium at @edvorochkin.
+New work will show up in both places.